vishvAsa/kalpAntaram/vishvAsaH/visheSha-dharmaH/clan/theory/shUdra/articles/satya-sharmA/vedAdhikAra.md

 > - न्यायनिर्णयः

 ## वेद-शब्दः
+### prāyaścitta
 The well known daṇḍa (punishment) for a Śūdra who learns Veda, mentioned in Gautama Dharmasūtra is instead taken to be a prāyaścitta as per Govindānanda and Ānandagiri in their sub-commentaries on Brahmasūtraśāṅkarabhāṣya (1.3.38).
+Traditional scholars who take this so-called punishment to be a prāyaścitta : Ānandagiri, Rāghavānanda, Advaitānanda, Rāmakiṅkara and Śrīdeva.
+For them it only tells that traditional Vedādhyayana is bad for Śūdras.

+### daṇḍa
+Even when Medhātithi (commentator of Manusmṛti) takes it to be daṇḍa or punishment, he only infers from its intensity that traditional Vedādhyayana shouldn't be done by a Śūdra or else he and other Brahmacārī-s would incur fault.

+Sources :
+Ānandagiri (on Ādi Śaṅkarācārya's comm. on Brahmasūtra 1.3.38), Rāghavānanda (on Manusmṛti 1.91),
+Advaitānanda (Brahmavidyābharaṇa 1.3.38), Rāmakiṅkara (Brahmāmṛtavarṣiṇī 1.3.38),
+Śrīdeva (Kātīyaśrautasūtra 1.1.6).

 Nandapaṇḍita says that it's about hearing Veda directly via 'darpa'.
 If one keeps a Brāhmaṇa in the middle, there's no fault.
 He also seems to extend this beyond Śūdras.

 Ref: Commentary on Viṣṇusmṛti, 5.23-25

+### "Sin" information
+Haradatta Miśra tells that someone who is intent on actions like killing a Brāhmaṇa, due to love, hatred, etc., cannot be stopped.
+Hence prohibitive statement, in the manner 'if this action is committed, may it not cause sin', alone reveals that such actions cause sin.
+This statement in the beginning of Miśra's commentary on the Gautama Dharma Sūtra (1.1.1), gives a direction about how to understand the various statements of GDS itself.
+Generally, prohibitive statements reveal that the action being prohibited, if committed, will cause sin.
+This line of thought could be the reason that many traditional scholars didn't take the so-called 'punishment' of a Śūdra trying to learn, memorise and recite Vedas, in a literal sense.
+For them it was only a statement of those actions leading to sin.

 ## वेदार्थः